fsprojects/FAKE/help/create-nuget-package.md

 In the build script you need to create a target which executes the [NuGet task](apidocs/fake-nugethelper.html):

 	Target "CreatePackage" (fun _ ->
-		CopyFiles packagingDir allPackageFiles
+	    // Copy all the package files into a package folder CopyFiles packagingDir allPackageFiles

 		NuGet (fun p ->